C&A Logo

 C&A Logo 1841

 The first sign was round, and he subsequently transferred this shape to all subsequent emblems.
-On a black background, several informational inscriptions were informing about the owners of the brand and its location.
-The characters “C” and “A” denoted the founders’ names – the brothers Clemens and August, after whom the company is named.
+On a black background, several informational inscriptions informed about the brand’s owners and location.
+The characters “C” and “A” denoted the founders’ names—the brothers Clemens and August, after whom the company is named.
 Large dots were placed after the capital letters.
-The italic text was surrounded by a thin white line followed by a black border.
+A thin white line and a black border surrounded the italic text.

 1912 – 1913